-The court has one court room and has a resident Sheriff.
-The court deals with business from HMPs Barlinnie, Greenock, Polmont and Stirling and custodies only call at Greenock Sheriff Court on non-court days at Dunoon, or when the business is entirely made up of civil matters.
+It has one court room and has a resident Sheriff.
+The court deals with business from HMPs Barlinnie, Inverness, Polmont, Grampian and Stirling.
+Police custodies will only appear at the court on one of eight days a month when the sheriff is in attendance.
+On any other day they will attend Inverness Sheriff Court.

-The CCU was situated in the basement of the building with the main access from a secure car park to the rear of the building.
-It consisted of three closed cells with no observation cell, two were operational at the time of the inspection.
-The CCU had one interview room.
+The CCU was situated on the ground floor, with the main access from a car park to the rear of the building.
+It consisted of one cell, a toilet and an interview room.

 In line with other CCUs that are located in older buildings, there was limited access for people with disabilities or for those of limited mobility to pass from the CCU into the court itself or to the toilets.
-Contingencies included a prisoner being escorted through the main door of the court building into a public disabled toilet or to be held in a side room next to the court to allow unrestricted access.
+Contingencies included an electronic stair lift from the ground floor up to the courtroom.

-As with many CCUs in the more remote parts of the country, it is difficult for inspectors to fully assess how custodies are handled and treated whilst attending court as the custody numbers are so low.
-Despite this, CCU management were able to show that they had sound knowledge of procedures and were able to evidence the process for the safe handling of custodies.
-Overall this was a good inspection with only one minor advisory point; the CCU was found to be a very clean and well-maintained facility.
+As with many CCUs in the more remote parts of the country, it was difficult for inspectors to fully assess how custodies were handled and treated whilst attending court as the custody numbers were so low.